ant-design/ant-design-web3/docs/guide/quick-start.md

 ## Use in Next.js

-- `createContext` only works in Client Components.
-So add the `"use client"` directive at the top of the file to use Provider.
+- If you're using recommended App Router, add the `"use client"` directive at the top of the file to use Provider such as `WagmiWeb3ConfigProvider`, considering that `createContext` only works in Client Components.

 - In [Next.js](https://nextjs.org/), based on its build mechanism, you may encounter the following errors when introducing packages such as `@ant-design/web3`: